1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 [^22]:(Medvedev and Lerner, p.
 112) Around 1948 young scientists doubted Lysenko, so he tried to consolidate his power.

 [^23]:“Difficulties were even  experienced in citing foreign authors in articles and books.”
 (Medvedev and Lerner, p.
 114)

+[^24]:“Bourgeois genetics has become the fashionable “science” abroad,  propagandizing “eugenics” and race politics.
+Weismannism-Morganism serves today in the arsenal of contemporary imperialism as a means for providing a “scientific base” for its reactionary politics.16” (Medvedev and Lerner, p.
+119)